harini-venkatesan/Tweety/README.md

 cd CS172_Project
 ```

-Note: there are 2 directories with the same name, one
+Note: Django creates two directories with the same name by default, one
 	      	is a subdirectory.
 You must be in the first CS172_Project
 	      	directory such that you can see the following files:
 	      	manage.py, db.sqlite3, main/, _pycache_/,CS172_Project